sharontherese/latin-mass-wedding/content/rite-of-betrothal/index.md

 There is no official, standardized Rite of Betrothal in the Roman Catholic Church.
 The rite does not exist in the _Rituale Romanum_.

 This simply means that throughout history, there have been many different rites of betrothal, a diversity encouraged or tolerated by Rome.

-The rite of betrothal enjoying a bit of a renaissance today is typically the rite found in Father Philip Weller's translation of the _Roman Ritual_.[^2] You can read about the history of this interesting rite [here](https://onepeterfive.com/how-traditional-are-betrothals/)[^3].
-I also have a masterpost of resources on betrothals [here.](post/betrothal-masterpost/) You can purchase the Weller rite of betrothal at Angelus Press.[^4]
+The rite of betrothal enjoying a renaissance today is the rite found in Father Philip Weller's translation of the _Roman Ritual_.[^2] Currently, you can purchase the Weller rite of betrothal at Angelus Press.[^3]

-Another version of a rite of betrothal can be found at Laudate Dominum.[^5]

-Yet another version of a rite of betrothal can be found in the 1955 Grailville booklet _Promised In Christ_.[^6]
+Another version of a rite of betrothal can be found at Laudate Dominum.[^4] Yet another version of a rite of betrothal can be found in the 1955 Grailville booklet _Promised In Christ_.[^5]

+To learn more about the history of betrothals, see my articles here[^6] and here[^7].

 # The Rite of Betrothal as found in Father Philip Weller's translation of the Roman Ritual